 - VR type Variable reluctance sensors are passive magnetic pickups that generate a sine wave voltage output from passing gear teeth.
 They do not require power to operate, but do not generate large enough waves for measuring low speeds.

-Multiple Output Gear Tooth Sensors for Speed/Count with Direction
+What are Multiple Output Gear Tooth Sensors for Speed/Count with Direction?

 For applications where direction of rotation of a gear is monitored along with the speed or a count of the teeth we offer the following product lines.